Back to all posts

 Taking a few simple, proactive steps can make all the difference.
 It helps you verify a contractor’s credibility, understand the fair market price for the work, and ensure you’re protected long after the installation is complete.
 Think of it as doing your homework to protect your biggest investment—your home.
 A great plumbing company will welcome your questions and be transparent with their answers.
 At Mr. Pipey, we believe every homeowner deserves to feel confident in their choice, which is why we encourage you to follow these key steps when hiring any pro.

-Check for Licenses and Insurance
+Why Licenses and Insurance Are Non-Negotiable

 Before you even start talking about price, your first question for any potential contractor should be about their credentials.
 Make sure any plumber you hire is fully licensed and insured—this is non-negotiable.
 A license proves they meet all state and local requirements to perform the work safely and up to code.
 More importantly, proper insurance protects you from being held financially responsible for any accidents or property damage that might happen during the installation.
 A reputable company will always be upfront about their credentials because they are proud to be a trusted, family-owned business that operates professionally and ethically.